maakbaas/esp8266-iot-framework/README.md

 Details beyond the documentation can be found at [maakbaas.com](https://maakbaas.com/esp8266-iot-framework/).

+## Featured projects

+*I would love to showcase some cool projects here that are based on this framework.
+Would you like to be featured with a picture and a link? [contact me!](https://maakbaas.com/contact/)*

 ## Quick start

 If you are new to PlatformIO, start with the [installation guide](https://github.com/maakbaas/esp8266-iot-framework/blob/master/docs/installation-guide.md).
 Otherwise, simply start a new project for your ESP8266, and add the following line to your `platformio.ini` file: